-If there is any good news about chronic pain, it is that, to a certain extent, the brain can learn how to manage the sensation of pain using a combination of deep focus, breathing, and imagery techniques.
+If there is any good news about chronic pain, it is that, to a certain extent, the brain can learn how to manage and decrease the sensation of pain using a combination of deep focus, breathing, and imagery techniques.

 - After you feel yourself relaxing, begin using imagery techniques.

 Once you are relaxed, use the following effective imagery techniques to help control your chronic pain.

 This powerful technique involves focusing your attention on any specific non-painful part of the body (hand, foot, etc.) and altering sensation in that part of the body.
 For example, imagine your hand warming up.
 This will take the mind away from focusing on the source of your pain.

 Reducing the ball of pain

 This technique, also very powerful, is imagining. your pain as a colored ball (choose a color that might be a stress color for you, like red).
 Each time you breathe in, and then exhale, imagine the "ball" of pain becoming smaller and gradually changing color to a more relaxing hue (e.g. for many people this might be green or blue).
 Similarly, you may then wish to imagine a soothing and cooling ice pack (or hot pack) being placed onto the area of pain.
 Choose images that are relaxing and pain-relieving for you.
 They will not be the same for everyone.

 Transfer of sensation

 Use your mind to produce altered sensations—such as heat, cold, or anesthetic—in a non-painful hand, and place the hand on the painful area.
 Envision transferring this pleasant, altered sensation into the painful area.